tinyogre/ember/README.md

 working with this code, but it has been carefully constructed to be usable as widely and as simply as possible.

-Currently, Ember opens a TCP listen port and manages connections itself.
-I plan to add more communication methods, as well as allowing the program to provide alternate communication channels itself.

 Any number of commands can be registered.
 Each command is a function that takes an opaque session type and main() style argc/argv arguments and returns an int, where 0 indicates "success" and anything